pclifford/borderlands2/README.md

     python bl2_save_edit.py --challenges max --challenges bonus old.sav new.sav

+## Copying mission data from NVHM to TVHM+UVHM

+This is a very specific thing which I can't imagine anyone but me would ever be looking for, but it's in here anyway because I needed it once.
+Basically, whatever the mission state is from NVHM will be copied to the other two playthroughs, so they'll appear to be at the exact same state.
+This will also unlock TVHM/UVHM if need be.

+    python bl2_save_edit.py --copy-nvhm-missions old.sav new.sav

 # Combining Commandline Options

 In general, the various options can be combined.
 To make a few changes to a